New bounds for the Hausdorff dimension of a dynamically defined Cantor set: Outline of the proof: methods

+which is valid for every small $\gamma > 0$.
+Passing to the limit $\gamma \to 0^+$ we get the lower bound in (\ref{main.inequality}).
+This completes the proof of Theorem \ref{main.thm.1}.

 The plan of the exposition is as follows.
-In section \ref{section.dB.estimations} we prove the bounds for the box-counting dimension introducing the characteristic scale $\epsilon > 0$ and the special coverings $\mathcal{B}_n$.
-In section \ref{section.dH.estimations} we introduce an effcient covering $\mathcal{B}_n(\Lambda)$ and prove the existence of the rate of decaying $\Sigma(x)$ to get bounds for the Hausdorff dimension.
-In section \ref{section.discussion} we apply our estimates to a well known example of plane self-affine non conformal set.
-We rely upon the existing well known formulae for this example as a test for our methods.
-Finally, we conclude in section \ref{conclusions} with a discussion of the potential applications of these ideas.
+In section \ref{section.dB.estimations} we prove the upper bound for the box-counting dimension introducing the characteristic scale $\epsilon > 0$ and the special coverings $\mathcal{B}_n$.
+In section \ref{section.dH.estimations} we introduce an efficient covering $\mathcal{B}_n(\Lambda)$ and prove the lower bound for the Hausdorff dimension.